hm-lang/core/proposals/README.md

 ```

 If passing functions as an argument where the function name doesn't matter,
 the default-named argument for a function is `fn`.
-When *declaring* a function
+When *defining* a function
-with a function argument, the default name must be used (`fn`); when *defining*
+with a function argument, the default name must be used (`fn`); when declaring
-a lambda function for use inside a function, the default name can be omitted.
+the function, or when creating a lambda function for use inside the function,
+the default name can be omitted.

 ```
+# declaring a function doesn't require the default name:
+q((): bool): null

-# default name `fn` must be used when declaring the function `q`,
+# when defining the function, the default name `fn` must be used,
 # so that it can be used inside the function block.
 q(fn(): bool): null
     if fn()